shader-slang/slang/docs/building.md

 cmake --build --preset release # to build from the CLI
 ```

-The `vs2022` preset generates Visual Studio 2022 solution and project files,
-and the `vs2019` preset generates Visual Studio 2019 solution and project files.

-The `dev` or `vs2022-dev` preset also turns on features that makes debugging easy.
+The `vs2022-dev` preset turns on features that makes debugging easy.

 ## Testing